Get

 This condition doesn’t occur as often in Weimaraners as in some other breeds, but it still occurs more often than in the general population.
 It occurs when a dog’s bones grow excessively.
 It’s a developmental disorder, meaning it is often diagnosed in puppies.
 Sometimes, it can be diagnosed when the dog is only a couple of months old (and therefore, before they are adopted).

 Males seem to be at a higher likelihood for this condition, though experts aren’t sure why.
 This condition often affects the largest bones the worse.
 However, the dog’s jaw and vertebrae can also be affected.
-Often, this condition is painful and most symptoms are pain responses, such as limping and yelping.
-The symptoms are very similar to hip dysplasia, but diagnostic tests (like X-rays) can tell them apart.
+Often, this condition is painful, and most signs are pain responses, such as limping and yelping.
+These signs are similar to those of hip dysplasia, but diagnostic tests (like X-rays) can tell them apart.

 There is likely a genetic component to this condition.
 However, there is no genetic test to check for it.
 Therefore, it is harder for breeders to avoid.